-3. Students with Disabilities: Individuals with Disabilities Act (IDEA)
+C. Students with Disabilities: Individuals with Disabilities Act (IDEA)

-Pursuant to the IDEA, a federal law, the School District must provide special education services to all children residing in the school district who are between the ages of three (3) and twenty-one (21) who have been diagnosed with or are suspected to have mental, physical or emotional disabilities and who are unable to benefit from a regular school program without special
+Pursuant to the IDEA, a federal law, the School District must provide special education services to all children residing in the school district who are between the ages of three (3) and twenty-one (21) who have been diagnosed with or are suspected to have mental, physical or emotional disabilities and who are unable to benefit from a regular school program without special assistance.
+If your child or a child you know may qualify for such special assistance, please contact:

-Exceptional Children Director 1230 North Main Street Waynesville, NC 28782 828.456.2400
+Exceptional Children Director 1233 North Main Street Waynesville, NC 28786 828-456-2400

-4. Homeless Students: McKinney-Vento Homeless Assistance Act
+D. Homeless Students: McKinney-Vento Homeless Assistance Act

-For information concerning the educational rights of homeless students please contact: Homeless Assistance Contact
+For information concerning the educational rights of homeless students, please consult Board Policy 4125 and/or contact:

-1230 North Main Street
+Homeless Assistance Contact 1233 North Main Street Waynesville, NC 28786 828-456-2400

-Waynesville, NC 28782

-828.456.2400

-5. Protection of Pupil Rights Amendment
+E. Protection of Pupil Rights Amendment (PPRA)